 Prior to rejoining the PRC, Monica was a Sexual Assault Response Coordinator for the Department of Defense where she managed a comprehensive coordinated response for sexual assault survivors providing support services and overseeing the implementation and execution of the Department of the Navy Sexual Assault Prevention and Response Program.
 Formerly, Monica was the PREA Coordinator for the Virginia Department of Juvenile Justice, responsible for leading the department’s efforts toward PREA implementation and compliance.

 Previously, Monica was a contracted Investigator and Outreach Specialist for the Department of Justice’s Civil Rights Division, Special Litigation Section.
 She protected the civil rights of people who interacted with state, and local police or sheriff departments as well as protected the civil rights of adults and juveniles in state and local confinement institutions throughout the United States.

-Monica has had the opportunity to work for both sides of the judicial system as a law enforcement officer and defense criminal investigator.
-She has nine years of law enforcement and investigative experience.
-She graduated cum laude from the University of Dayton in 2009 with a dual degree in Criminal Justice Studies and Sociology.
-She obtained her Masters in Forensic Science with a concentration in Crime Scene Investigations from George Washington University in 2012.
-She earned her Department of Justice PREA Auditor certification for adult and juvenile facilities in May 2018.
-Monica’s passion for social justice continues with her efforts to positively impact criminal justice reform through cultural change.
+Monica has had the opportunity to work for both sides of the judicial system, as a law enforcement officer and criminal defense investigator.
+She graduated cum laude from The University of Dayton in 2009 with a dual bachelor’s degree in criminal justice studies and sociology.
+She obtained her master’s in forensic science with a concentration in crime scene investigations from George Washington University in 2012.
+She earned her Department of Justice PREA auditor certification for adult and juvenile facilities in May 2018.